Bus Stop (band)

-Bus Stop was a British dance act made up of Darren Sampson, alongside Graham Turner, Mark Hall and Nikki Reid (Lane).
+Bus Stop (known in North America as London Bus Stop) was a British dance act made up of Darren Sampson, alongside Graham Turner, Mark Hall and Nikki Reid (Lane).
 The group was formed in 1998 and had a string of hit singles before disbanding in 2002.
 Main vocalist, Sampson, went on to represent the UK in the 2006 Eurovision Song Contest.

 Career

 Starting in 1998, Bus Stop released a series of cover version singles, the most successful being the 1998 single "Kung Fu Fighting" which reached No. 8 on the UK Singles Chart.
 Bus Stop's remake featured the vocals of the original artist, Carl Douglas.
 The sampled song added original rap lyrics, a style they would use in later hits as well.

 After the success of "Kung Fu Fighting", the group released three further remakes, "You Ain't Seen Nothin' Yet" that featured Randy Bachman, a dance version of Van Halen's "Jump" and "Get It On" that featured T. Rex.
 Other releases included remakes of "Footloose", "Na-Na", "Kick the Can", "Swing It", "One Two (Little Bitch)" and "Long Train Runnin'".
 In addition to their single releases, the group was featured on many tracks in the Dancemania series.
 They disbanded in 2002.